 There are lots of stickers stuck together that I could not pull apart.
 I hope I can upcycle the twist ties.
 This does not include anything I’ve had before going zero waste.
 This is only what I’ve purchased since starting this lifestyle that can’t be recycled or composted.

-I’m regrowing green onions and romaine!
-I have refillable olive oil and balsamic bottles, an empty butter dish, some bulk cinnamon, my milk jug for nut milks, and a flip top lemonade.
-I'm hoping to collect several these.
-Several times through out the year the wine country will host re-filling events.
+I’m hoping to collect several of these bottles.
+Several times throughout the year the wine country will host re-filling events.
 Bottles have to be 750ml.
 I’m starting a collection.
 I would love to fill up some wine!

 This is amazing!
 Also I’m always insanely curious about people’s kitchens.
 I HAVE to get the address from you concerning the neighborhood bulk place.
 It slipped my mind!
 I’d love to check it out.
 You are such an inspiration, bud!

 Yes!
 It’s Raley’s in Vallejo.
 They say they tare… but I don’t believe them.
 It must have been the bad experience at Raley’s Benicia.

 Holy cow, that’s crazy!
 It seems like you’re taking this challenge and life change with great strides!
 Do you feel, or have you noticed, that your actions are making an impact on your roommates that don’t practice zero waste?

 Kind of?
 Most of their waste was recyclable and still is.
 It’s boys… so it’s all frozen pizza and beer…. haha.
 Not too much has changed.
 They send me pictures when they remember their cloth bags and it’s adorable.
 But, I notice them trying to get paper if they forget.